Watch an overview of the Founder Institute below:

 What is the time commitment required by a Founder?

-The Institute requires a minimum of 15 hours of work per week.
+The Institute requires a minimum of 15 hours of work per week, on average.
 Participating Founders are required to attend each three and a half hour weekly session.
 The sessions will have between five and ten hours of assignment work that needs to be completed before the following session.
 If a participating Founder is also working on a prototype or some other aspect of the business, then the time commitment can be much greater.

 How does a Founder graduate from the program?

 In order to graduate, there are four criteria.
 First, a Founder must attend all sessions.
 Second, a Founder must complete all of the Assignments in coordination with the Working Group.
 Third, the Founder must incorporate a suitable company.
-Fourth, once the Founder is invited to graduate, the incorporated business must issue a Warrant, and the Founder will join the Bonus Pool.
+Fourth, once the Founder is invited to graduate, the incorporated business must issue a Warrant, and the Founder will join the Shared Liquidity Pool.
 The Institute supports the efforts of every entrepreneur.
 The goal is for 100% of the participants to succeed, but it is inevitable that some in the program are unable to graduate.

 Do I need to attend every session?